Our American Heritage

 Local Community Memorials

-American Heritage Bank is proud to honor the heritage of our community and its people.
+American Heritage Bank is proud to honor the heritage of our communities.
 The “Falls of Our Fallen” Memorial on St. Cloud’s east side along Highway 10 is a 2 ½ story high waterfall constructed with 220 tons of granite that circulates up to 1,000 gallons of water per minute.
 The Falls Memorial was designed and developed by Rodger Johnston CEO and dedicated by American Heritage Bank to our military veterans, law enforcement officers, and fire fighters who have served and sacrificed for their community and country.